CloudWithChris/cloudwithchris.com/content/privacy-policy.md

 Automatic collection of information
 -----------------------------------

 When you open the Site, our servers automatically record information that your browser sends.
-This data may include information such as your device's IP address, browser type and version, operating system type and version, language preferences or the webpage you were visiting before you came to the Site and Services, pages of the Site and Services that you visit, the time spent on those pages, information you search for on the Site, access times and dates, and other statistics.
+This data may include information such as your device's IP address, browser type and version, operating system type and version, language preferences or the web page you were visiting before you came to the Site and Services, pages of the Site and Services that you visit, the time spent on those pages, information you search for on the Site, access times and dates, and other statistics.

 Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Site and Services.
 This statistical information is not otherwise aggregated in such a way that would identify any particular user of the system.